codeadoodle/codeadoodle.github.io/_posts/2015-08-20-replacing-dreamweaver-template-with-jekyll.md

 title: Replacing Dreamweaver Template with Jekyll
 ---

-One of Dreamweaver's [greatest timesaving features](http://www.onlamp.com/pub/a/web-development/excerpts/0636920001393/templates-ch19.html) is "Templates" which is useful to quickly build similar-looking pages, and update every page in your site with the click of a button.
-You can achieve similar functionality using [Jekyll static page](http://jekyllrb.com/docs/pages/) feature and take advantage of much more powerful [Shopify Liquid](https://docs.shopify.com/themes/liquid-documentation/basics), an open-source Ruby-based template language, to load dynamic content.
+One of Dreamweaver's [indispensable timesaving feature](http://www.onlamp.com/pub/a/web-development/excerpts/0636920001393/templates-ch19.html) is "Templates" to help you quickly build similar-looking pages and update every page in your site with the click of a button.
+Despite powerful text editor feature like Sublime Text, it is still not as practical as Dreamweaver Site Template feature to manage multiple pages.
+Now, I can achieve similar functionality using [Jekyll static page](http://jekyllrb.com/docs/pages/) and take advantage of much more powerful [Shopify Liquid](https://docs.shopify.com/themes/liquid-documentation/basics), an open-source Ruby-based template language, to load dynamic content.

 To  start, update jekyll `_config.yml` with